hoyangtsai/projects/index.md

 # ShopBack

-Leading and developing the frontend of the [cashback browser extension](https://chrome.google.com/webstore/detail/shopback-button-cashback/djjjmdgomejlopjnccoejdhgjmiappap)
+Leading and developing the frontend of the [ShopBack Chrome extension](https://chrome.google.com/webstore/detail/shopback-button-cashback/djjjmdgomejlopjnccoejdhgjmiappap)

 ## QRCode of Voucher Link